Skip to content

 Liabilities of Directors

-As a director, one of your directors’ duties is to ensure that the company does not trade while insolvent or if you suspect that the company may be insolvent.
-If you allow the company to trade while insolvent, you may be in breach of your directors’ duties.
-If you are in breach of your directors’ duties, you will be legally responsible for the company’s debts during this time.
-You can be held personally liable if they have not taken adequate steps to prevent the company from incurring further debts while insolvent.
+As a director, one of your most important directors’ duties is to ensure that the company does not trade while insolvent.
+If you allow the company to trade while insolvent, you will be in breach of your directors’ duties.
+Consequences of trading while insolvent may make you legally responsible for the company’s debts during this period of insolvent trading.

 For example, Sally is the director of a retail clothing company, and she enters into a contract with Bob’s building company to carry out building works on some of her stores.
 During this time, Sally suspected that she would be unable to pay Bob for the work as she was unable to pay off other debts with the bank.
 She was also unable to obtain finance.
 In this instance, Sally has breached her directors’ duties by continuing to trade (by entering into a contract with Bob) while her company was insolvent or soon to be insolvent.